lyfar/awa-docs/docs/features/setup-backend-infrastructure.md

 <FeatureSummary />

 ## Narrative
-Setup Backend Infrastructure establishes the technical spine that keeps AWATERRA available, secure, and performant.
-The work bundles provisioning managed services, wiring authentication, and building the foundational APIs that power the first release.
+Setup Backend Infrastructure builds the technical spine that keeps AWATERRA available, secure, and fast.
+The work covers provisioning services, wiring authentication, and building core APIs for the first release.

-The team brings every core system online in a controlled sequence so mobile clients can reach critical data paths with confidence.
-Monitoring, logging, and automated backups round out the effort so operations have immediate visibility once the product goes live.
+We bring systems online in a controlled sequence so mobile clients reach critical data paths with confidence.
+Monitoring, logging, and automated backups give operations visibility from day one.

 ## Interaction Blueprint
 1. Configure cloud service accounts and baseline access policies for the environment.